8 Best Password Managers for Mac in 2023 (Free and Paid)

 Lastly, LastPass’s Security Dashboard monitors the strength of your passwords and provides dark web protection and data breach reports for your email addresses.
 To improve my score, it suggested that I log into my accounts and manually change my passwords.
 I was hoping that its automatic password changer would come in handy here, but it isn’t available in the Security Dashboard yet.

 LastPass offers all the features of the top password managers on this list.
-The only area it truly stands out is its multiple account recovery options and ease of use, thanks to its sorting options and clean Mac app user interface.
+The only area that truly stands out is its multiple account recovery options and ease of use, thanks to its sorting options and clean Mac app user interface.
 However, its password generator could have been easier to use, mainly because you can’t open the password generator when adding new passwords via your web vault.

 Overall, LastPass is an affordable option with a feature-rich Mac app.
-I’m a big fan of its free plan, consisting of a save and auto-fill feature alongside one-to-one sharing, multi-factor authentication, and a password generator.
+I’m a big fan of its free plan, consisting of a save and auto-fill feature alongside one-to-one sharing, unlimited passwords, multi-factor authentication, and a password generator.
 However, you can only use the free plan with one device type (computer or phone), but at least it lets you protect unlimited devices.

 If you want access to features like dark web monitoring, Security Dashboard, and cloud storage, you’ll have to get one of its premium plans.
 The good thing is you can try it out risk-free with its 30-day free trial — keep in mind, though, that LastPass doesn’t offer a money-back guarantee.